Self-Help

 - “Other people need to control their dogs”.

-- Those narratives might all be true, but I began to notice that I was avoiding things in me that were trying to surface (There’s a great example of this in Why Does Your Dog Hump You).
+- Those narratives might all be true, but I began to notice that I was avoiding things in me that were trying to surface (I write about an example of this from my own experience in Why Does Your Dog Hump You).
+You may find this too.

-- I started to pay more attention to physical sensations in my body.
-Did I have butterflies in my stomach?
-Was there a lump in my throat?
+- Notice any physical sensations in you body.
+Do you have butterflies in your stomach?
+A lump in your throat?
 I think some people are really in tune with what is going on in their body, but for me it didn’t come naturally at first.

 - Of course it’s not always possible to do all this in the moment, depending on what is going on.
-Often I will reflect on what happened at a later time.
+You might have to reflect on what happened at a later time.

-- I started to notice what thoughts came up, memories, ideas, judgements, anything at all to get a better sense of what was going on in me.
+- Any thoughts that come up, memories, ideas, judgements, anything at all to get a better sense of what was going on in are helpful to notice.

 I have found it amazing to discover what our dogs are picking up from us and what we can learn from them, if we pay attention.
 Don’t take my word for it though, why don’t you give it a try?
 More specific examples from my own experience can be found in my blog, under the heading ‘Dogs Picking Up on Human Emotions’.